55 Cancri: 55 Cancri B

-Planetary system
+Planetary systems

+Planets of 55 Cancri A

-The 55 Cancri system was the first known to have four, and later five, planets, and may possibly have more.
-The innermost planet, e, transits 55 Cancri A as viewed from Earth.
-The next planet, b, is non-transiting but there is tentative evidence that it is surrounded by an extended atmosphere that does transit the star.
+The 55 Cancri A star was the first known to have four, and later five, planets, though the existence of the outermost planet was later found to be uncertain.
+The innermost planet, Ae, transits 55 Cancri A as viewed from Earth.
+The next planet, Ab, is non-transiting but there is tentative evidence that it is surrounded by an extended atmosphere that does transit the star.

 In 1997, the discovery of a 51 Pegasi-like planet orbiting 55 Cancri A was announced, together with the planet of Tau Boötis and the inner planet of Upsilon Andromedae.
 The planet was discovered by measuring the star's radial velocity, which showed a periodicity of around 14.7 days corresponding to a planet at least 78% of the mass of Jupiter.
 These radial velocity measurements still showed a drift unaccounted for by this planet, which could be explained by the gravitational influence of a more distant object.

 In 1998 the discovery of a possible dust disk around 55 Cancri A was announced.
 Calculations gave the disk radius at least 40 AU, similar to the Kuiper belt in the Solar System, with an inclination of 25° with respect to the plane of the sky.
 However, the discovery could not be verified and was later deemed to be spurious, caused instead by background galaxies.

 After making further radial velocity measurements, a planet orbiting at a distance of around 5 AU was announced in 2002.
-This planet received the designation 55 Cancri d.
+This planet received the designation 55 Cancri Ad.
 At the time of discovery, the planet was thought to be in an orbit of mild eccentricity (close to 0.1), but this value was increased by later measurements.
 Even after accounting for these two planets, a periodicity at 43 days remained, possibly due to a third planet.
 Measurements of the star suggested that this was close to the star's rotation period, which raised the possibility that the 43-day signal was caused by stellar activity.
-This possible planet received the designation 55 Cancri c.
+This possible planet received the designation 55 Cancri Ac.

-55 Cancri e was announced in 2004.
-With 8.3 Earth masses, it is a large super-Earth which was originally thought to have an orbital period of 2.8 days, though it was later found that this was an alias of its true period of 0.74 of a day by observations of e transiting in 2011.
+55 Cancri Ae was announced in 2004.
+With 8.3 Earth masses, it is a large super-Earth which was originally thought to have an orbital period of 2.8 days, though it was later found that this was an alias of its true period of 0.74 of a day by observations of Ae transiting in 2011.
 This planet was the first known instance of a fourth extrasolar planet in one system, and was the shortest-period planet until the discovery of PSR J1719−1438 b.
-The measurements that led to the discovery of this planet also confirmed the existence of 55 Cancri c.
+The measurements that led to the discovery of this planet also confirmed the existence of 55 Cancri Ac.